gtsteffaniak/filebrowser/CONTRIBUTING.md

 1. Fork and create a feature branch
 2. Make your changes following the code standards
+3. Run `make run` to build and run with your changes
-3. Run `make check-all` to verify tests and linting
+4. When ready, run `make check-all` to verify tests and linting
-4. Submit PR with clear description
+5. Submit PR with a clear description

 ### PR Requirements
 - Clear description of changes